 - to 3rd party location servers.

-5. The Fused Location Function calculates the location information based on combined location reports from step 3~4 and checks whether the location reports fulfil the location profile requirements.
+5. The fused location function calculates the location information based on combined location reports from step 3~4 and checks whether the location reports fulfil the location profile requirements.

 6-7.
-If the requirements are not fulfilled, the LM Server will repeat the step 3~5 iteratively to request location information and re-check whether the requirements are met or not.
+If the requirements are not fulfilled, the location management server will repeat the step 3~5 iteratively to request location information and re-check whether the requirements are met or not.

-8. If the requirements are fulfilled, the LM Server sends the location information report to the VAL server.
+8. If the requirements are fulfilled, the location management server sends the location information report to the VAL server.

 9.3.15 Location service registration procedure

-Before the Location Management Server requesting the location information for the target UE, the Location Management Client may register the available location services to the LM Server to report the UE's location capabilities.
+Before the location management server requesting the location information for the target UE, the location management client may register the available location services to the location management server to report the UE's location capabilities.

 Figure 9.3.15-1 illustrates the procedure of client-triggered location service registration.